shuai-xu/flink/docs/dev/table/sql.md

 {% top %}

-### TopN
+### TOPN
-TopN is used to calculate the maximal/minimal N records in a stream.
+TOPN is used to calculate the maximum/minimum <var>N</var> records in a stream.
 It can be flexibly completed based on OVER window aggregation.
 The grammar is shown as below:
 {% highlight sql %}
 SELECT *
 FROM (